-Impact Resource Area Mitigation Measures Construction Measures Prior to entry into the park, steam-clean heavy equipment to prevent importation of non-native plant species, tighten hydraulic fittings, ensure hydraulic hoses are in good condition and replace if damaged, and repair all petroleum leaks.
+Impact Resource Area Mitigation Measures Federal and State Permit Requirements The NPS will apply for and comply with all federal and state permits required for construction-related activities prior to project construction.
+Construction Measures Prior to entry into the park, steam-clean heavy equipment to prevent importation of non-native plant species, tighten hydraulic fittings, ensure hydraulic hoses are in good condition and replace if damaged, and repair all petroleum leaks.
 Inspect the project to ensure that impacts stay within the parameters of the project area and do not escalate beyond the scope of the environmental assessment, as well as to ensure that the project conforms with all applicable permits or project conditions.
 Store all construction equipment within the delineated work limits.
 Confine work areas within creek channels to the smallest area necessary.
 Implement compliance monitoring to ensure that the project remains within the parameters of National Environmental Policy Act (NEPA) and National Historic Preservation Act (NHPA) compliance documents.
 Provide a project orientation for all construction workers to increase their understanding and sensitivity to the challenges of the special environment in which they will be working.
 If deemed necessary, demolition/construction work on weekends or federal government holidays may be authorized, with prior written approval of the Superintendent.
 Remove all tools, equipment, barricades, signs, surplus materials, and rubbish from the project work limits upon project completion.
 Remove all debris from the project site, including all visible concrete, timber, and metal pieces.
 Cover and/or seal truck beds and stockpiles to minimize blowing dust or loss of debris.
 Maintain adequate dust suppression equipment and using clean water to control excess airborne particulates at staging areas, active construction zones, and unpaved roads leading to/from active construction areas.
 Develop an emergency notification plan that complies with park, federal, and state requirements and allows contractors to properly notify park, federal, and/or state personnel in the event of an emergency during construction activities.
-This plan wi address notification requirements related to fire, personnel, and/or visitor injury, releases of spilled material, evacuation processes, etc. The emergency notification plan will be submitted to the park for review/approval prior to commencement of construction activities Limit truck and related construction equipment speeds in active construction areas to a maximum of 15 miles per hour and strictly adhering to park regulations and posted speed limits in other areas while inside park boundaries.
-Geologic Resources and Hazards An Oil and Hazardous Materials Spill Prevention, Control, and Countermeasure Plan shall be prepared by the Construction Contractor for the project to address hazardous materials storage, spill prevention and response.
-The Plan shall be submitted for park review and approval prior to construction.
-Store and use all hazardous materials in compliance with federal regulations.
-All applicable Materials Safety Data Sheets will be kept on site for inspection.
-Hazardous or flammable chemicals shall be prohibited from storage in the staging area, except for those substances identified in the Oil and Hazardous Materials Spill Prevention, Control, and Countermeasure Plan.
-Hazardous waste materials shall be immediately removed from project site in approved containers.
-Comply with all applicable regulations and policies during the removal and remediation of asbestos, lead paint, and polychlorinated biphenyls.
-Develop and implement a comprehensive spill prevention/response plan that complies with federal and state regulations and addresses all aspects of spill prevention, notification, emergency spill response strategies for spills occurring on
+This plan will address notification requirements related to fire, personnel, and/or visitor injury, releases of spilled material, evacuation processes, etc. The emergency notification plan will be submitted to the park for review/approval prior to commencement of construction activities Limit truck and related construction equipment speeds in active construction areas to a maximum of 15 miles per hour and strictly adhering to park regulations and posted speed limits in other areas while inside park boundaries.
+Air Pollutant Emissions Contractors will use the following best management practices as appropriate: Reduction Visible emissions from all heavy duty off road diesel equipment should not exceed 20 percent opacity for more than three minutes in any hour of operation; Consider, where appropriate, particle traps and other appropriate controls such as specialized catalytic converters to reduce emissions of diesel particulate matter (DPM) and other air pollutants; • After June 2010, use diesel fuel with a sulfur content of 15 parts per million or less, or other suitable alternative fuel that substantially reduces DPM emissions; Minimize construction equipment idling time by turning off engines when vehicles are stopped for more than a few minutes; • Use newer, cleaner equipment (1996 or newer model);